 All Residences shall have an approved annual fire inspection by the local fire department.

-At least once a year, the Residence shall obtain instruction by the head of the local fire department or his or her representative on the duties of the Residence’s employees in case of fire, and note such instruction sought and the date and type of instruction provided in the Residence’s record.
+At least once a year, the Residence shall obtain instruction by the head of the local fire department or their representative on the duties of the Residence’s employees in case of fire, and note such instruction sought and the date and type of instruction provided in the Residence’s record.

 Fire extinguishers shall be recharged and so labeled at least once a year.